×

 It is common to observe new customers using recycled water bottles to take samples of oil.
 Because these bottles could contain leftover water residue, the detection of water in these bottles might indicate sampling oil mixed with residual water contamination, rather than solely from oil sampling.

 Even in actual working conditions, the presence of water might be in normal range.
-The best practice is to use the bottles provided by the lab, which adhere to a standard of cleanliness and ensure the most accurate results.
+The best practice is to use the bottles provided by a trusted supplier, which adhere to a standard of cleanliness and ensure the most accurate results.

 Typically, sample bottles are clear to easily spot sediment and the presence of free or emulsified water.
 After sampling oil, it’s advisable to store the bottles at room temperature and away from sunlight.
 Ensure you do not store the samples for too long, though.
 It is best practice to send out the samples as soon as possible for current and accurate data.

 Some articles explain how sunlight exposure can affect the MPC value (Membrane Patch Colorimetry) because if oil is left in the sun for a long time, it can darken and result in unusual MPC detection (especially in turbine oil).
-To prevent this issue, many labs provide non-translucent outer covers that can protect the sampling bottles from ultraviolet light exposure before they are delivered to the labs.
+To prevent this issue, non-translucent outer covers can protect the sampling bottles from ultraviolet light exposure before they are tested.

 3. Sampling Conditions